YOUR 2022 IMPACT FOR ANIMALS

 IMPACT BY THE NUMBERS

 Together, we’ve made significant strides to help animals in 2022.
-With your determination and support, we’re tackling some of the most pressing issues impacting animals.
-Your actions have helped advocate for mother pigs trapped in crates, spotlight the plight of chickens, expose the dairy industry’s practices, and more.
+Your actions have helped advocate for mother pigs trapped in cages, spotlight the plight of chickens, expose the dairy industry’s practices, and more.

 Every campaign we launch is instrumental in improving the lives of chickens, cows, pigs, and other animals in factory farms and slaughterhouses worldwide.
 With each petition signature, we gain public support that allows us to persuade key decision-makers to introduce legal protections for animals.
 By sharing our work and contacting companies on social media, you’re helping to create awareness around animal suffering and hold the abusers accountable.
-These actions lead to changes in company policies, legal reforms, and even closing factory farms and convicting animal abusers.
+These actions lead to changes in company policies, legal reforms, sometimes even closing factory farms and convicting animal abusers, and thousands of people switching to plant-based eating.

 ENDING FACTORY FARMING

-The animals living on factory farms can’t even see the sunlight, breathe fresh air, or move freely, and are subject to abuse from workers without consequence.
+The animals living on factory farms can’t breathe fresh air, or move freely and are subject to abuse from workers without consequence.

 Increasing Animal Protections in Argentina, Brazil, Paraguay, and Uruguay